muslimomar/marketing-technical-challenge/README.md

+# Deployed App

+You could access the deployed version from here: https://marketing-technical-challenge.herokuapp.com/

 # How to Start the App

 This project contains a React front-end application and a Node.js back-end server built with **Express** and **TypeScript**.
 The front-end is built with **React**, **TypeScript**, and **Sass** for styling.
 Follow the instructions below to start the app.